tozny/e3db-python/README.md

 ### Paging

-The construction of the Search object offers a number of options for paging through your results: namely `after_index` and `count`.
+The construction of the Search object offers a number of options for paging through your results: namely `next_token` and `count`.

 To page through a large number of results, you can loop like this:
 ```python